 One of the things that Brene says during the talk that I think is worth sharing is “shame is the birthplace of perfectionism.”
 This is huge if you consider how it might be impacting the way you think about yourself, your relationships, the misery that all-or-nothing, black-or-white, right-or-wrong, good-or-bad thinking lives inside of you.
 The way it backs us into a corner and doesn’t allow us to even try.

-That feeling of shame controls more than we may realize.
 Trying new things – probably not.
 Letting ourselves really truly reach for more, whether a job, a new partner, creating an environment that really supports us – probably not.

 It may not even occur to us ways that we could do or have this because we are waiting until we are more “perfect” (for us that may mean “When I lose the weight, stop the binges, don’t hate my body so much“… fill in your own way that you postpone the things you really truly want.)

 In the film, Brene makes the point that shame either sounds like “not good enough” or “who do you think you are?”
 Are you nodding your head yet?